freemjstudio/freemjstudio/README.md

 <h3 align="center">
-Hi there !
+Hi !
 This is Minjee Woo

 I'm a application developer who is also interested in infrastructure
 </h3>